MamboBryan/newsletter/newsletter/2025-02-28/newsletter/index.md

 ## Welcome & Hello! 🫂

 For some of you, this has been the loveliest month of the year, has it not? 😜 Do not worry if you do not belong to this category of humans for we neither judge nor discriminate. 🤗 As Android254/Kotlin Kenya, we love to love our community members and this past meetup was nothing short of proof of our commitment to providing value to them.
-We know that some of you missed that amazing event and that is why you are reading this... 🤓
+We know that some of you missed that amazing event and that is why you are reading this, whether it is from the comfort of your German Machine 🚗 or otherwise...

 This is Episode #24 of The Kotlin Kenya Monthly Newsletter... ✍️